How well do you know Lazio? We propose 10 places to get to know better this incredible region full of history and charm. Are you coming with us?

 Lazio is certainly one of the most important regions of the Italian peninsula, and not only because of the presence of Rome, the bureaucratic capital of the Italian state and the moral capital of art and culture.
 Lazio is also a land full of charm and mystery, where the anthropic action has been able to mix well with the boundless beauties of the natural landscape.
-Then follow us on this new journey.
-You will not regret it!
+Lazio boasts countless possibilities for visits, none of which is less interesting than the other.

 Your tour in Lazio must necessarily start from the city of Rome, the capital of the region and the capital of Italy.
 And not only.
-In fact, the glorious Eternal City can also be considered the world capital of Art and Culture.
+Actually, the glorious Eternal City can also be considered the world capital of Art and Culture.
 Here, in fact, the most celebrated monuments of ancient Rome, such as the Colosseum, are accompanied by witnesses of the millenary Christian civilization, such as St. Peter's Basilica.
 So are you ready?
 It starts out great!

 Another unmissable stop for lovers of natural beauty in Lazio is represented by the Baths of Bagnaccio, a location already dear to the ancient Etruscan civilization.
 The characteristic "white clay" pools, where you can refresh yourself with the beneficial and boiling thermal waters, are a living testimony to the volcanic origin of much of northern Lazio.
-So are you ready for a nice regenerating bath
+So are you ready for a nice regenerating bath?

-Next stop on your Lazio tour is Civitella d'Agliano, a medieval village nestled on a tuff hill in the Tiber valley.
+The next stop on your Lazio tour is Civitella d'Agliano, a medieval village nestled on a tuff hill in the Tiber valley.
 Ancient bastion of the noble Monaldeschi family, the small town offers its visitors numerous historical vestiges, such as the old Castle, the city walls and the beautiful parish church.
 "A piece of history, to be lived in one breath" ...

 If you want to continue to breathe the fascinating atmosphere of Ancient Rome, after enjoying the archaeological beauties of the capital, you should definitely stop at the excavations of Ostia Antica.
 Here you can relive those glorious centuries, walking along the decuman of the ancient town, admiring the remains of the Roman Theater and the beautiful Piazzale delle Corporazioni.